 ???Uses systems thinking Sees the pieces or components; sees patient and family within the isolated environment of the unit; sees self as key resource to support the family through the healthcare experience through care coordination.
 Sustains a working understanding of regulatory requirements and accreditation standards.
 Supports leadership in efforts to meet and sustain the regulatory compliance efforts of the department and hospital.
 Monitors and complies with safety and departmental policies and procedures.
 Ensures individual certifications and Safety College requirements are fulfilled in a timely basis.
 Is mindful of CCHMCs processes and compliance with CMS standards and freely communicates safety and compliance concerns to leadership team members.

-Every other weekend rotation requirement.
+Every other weekend shift requirement.

 ???Associate/Diploma prepared RNs from ACEN, CCNE or NLN CNEA accredited institution with 2 yr. exp.

 ???If hired as an external candidate without BSN or MSN, must enroll in a BSN or MSN program within 1 year of hire date and complete program within 5 years of hire date

 ???
 Active Ohio RN License.
 May be required to obtain other state licensure.

 ???BSN from ACEN, CCNE or NLN CNEA accredited institution or MSN

 ???Family-centered care - Understands and support family-centered care